bbakiu/apartment-notifier-telegram/README.md

 ### Customize ImmobilienScout search link

-The variable `IMMO_SEARCH_URL` which is just an ImmobilienScout24 URL.
+The variable `IMMO_SEARCH_URL` is just an ImmobilienScout24 URL.

 This URL is used for scraping and for a properly functioning application you should make sure that the URL is having the following properties:
 - Apartments are in list view (and not map)
 - Sorted by date, so that newest are first.
 This is expecially important as you only request the first page and looking for new stuff on that page.

-After you have copied the URL run:
+After you have copied the URL from the browser run:
 ```
 export IMMO_SEARCH_URL=<YOUR_IMMO_URL>
 now secrets add immo_search_url $IMMO_SEARCH_URL
 ```

 Feel free to go crazy with search criterias, you just need to update the variable.